jon-appleby/espn_fantasy_football/README.md

 at +7.6 and Jared at +4.6.
 Mitch B had the easiest average opponent difficulty at -11.3 points, followed by Lucas at -6.6 and Mitch P at -6.5.

-This metric helps explain why standings and raw team quality can diverge.
-A team can score reasonably well and still struggle if opponents repeatedly overperform in their matchups.
+This metric helps explain why standings and team quality can diverge.
+A team can score well and still struggle if opponents repeatedly overperform in their matchups.

 The matchup matrix is similar to all-play, and adds additional weekly context into